jaghz/Autocomplete/README.md

 # autocomplete
 A simple word prediction program that uses a recursive trie to return a list of words that match a user-inputted prefix.
 The program uses a text file to create the trie, then asks the user to input their prefix.
 It then outputs all words in the list containing that prefix.
+An example text file of a list of words in the dictionary is included.